6 Reasons Why Uniqlo Is Winning

 6. The firm thinks big.

-Yanai wants to move beyond the primary mission to enrich people’s lives by providing truly great clothing to offer customers everywhere the world’s best stores, service and products.
+Yanai wants to move beyond the primary mission to enrich people’s lives by providing truly great clothing to offer customers everywhere the world’s best stores, services and products.
 He wants to exceed Zara and become the top private label retailer in the world.
 Already tied for the number 2 brand spot in Japan (and HeatTech is in the top 50), Yanai wants to become the number one brand in every country where Uniqlo operates.

 In 2004, that ambition grew as the Uniqlo Way was developed under the theme, “Changing Clothes.
 Changing conventional wisdom.
 Change the world.”
 There is an element of corporate social responsibility there that shows how serious Uniqlo is about contributing to the world.
 Their recycling effort, for example, has moved tens of millions of discarded Uniqlo clothing to needy people around the world.